Emirate of Hakkâri

+Territory

+The Hakkari emirate ruled over Julamenk, Vostan, Khoshab, Tosp, Urmia, Van and Berkni.
+In 16th-18th century, the Emirate broke up into several smaller fiefdom ruling over the provinces independent from each other. the Emirate bordered Bohtan from the west, and Bidlis from north west.

 History

+Origins

 Already established by the 1380s, the founder of the emirate was Izz al-din Shir, a Kurdish noble, allegedly said to have descended from the Armenian Artsruni dynasty by some Armenian Authors.
+Another view taken that the rulers of Hakkari were Arabs descended from the Abbasid dynasty.
+In Sharafnama, Sharaf Khan Bidlisi states that the lineage of the Hakkari rulers went back to the Abbasid caliphs, and that this family distinguished itself among the Kurdish rulers for its noble origin, elevated lineage, refined manners, and good conduct.
+Bidlisi records nine Abbasid rulers from this family, not including their descendants.
 Shir reigned until 1423, having maintained his rule by switching his allegiance variously between the Timurids and the Qara Qoyunlu.
 Many of his sons and grandsons were later captured or executed by the Qara Qoyunlu Sultan, Qara Iskander.

 The emirate was re-established by a descendant of Shir named Asad al-din Zarin Cang.
 Summoned by the Christians of the region from his residence in Egypt, Zarin Cang and his followers stormed and captured his ancestral lands.
-As this assault occurred on a Saturday (‘’Shambo’’ in the local language), the ruling family was renamed the Shambo dynasty.
+As this assault occurred on a Saturday (‘’shembe’’ in the local Kurdish dialect), the ruling family was renamed the Shambo dynasty.
 Zarin Cang’s son, Izz al-din Shir II later came into conflict with the Aq Qoyunlu and was killed in 1491 under the orders of its ruler, Sultan Yaqub.